TUDelft-CITG/OpenTNSim-Notebooks/README.md

-# OpenCLSim Notebooks
+# OpenTNSim Notebooks

-This is the repository with examples for the [OpenCLSim](https://github.com/TUDelft-CITG/OpenCLSim) package.
+This is the repository with examples for the [OpenTNSim](https://github.com/TUDelft-CITG/OpenTNSim) package.

-The package documentation can be found [here](openclsim.readthedocs.io).
+The package documentation can be found [here](opentnsim.readthedocs.io).

 ## Example notebooks

-The benefit of OpenCLSim is the generic set-up.
-This set-up allows the creation of complex logistical flows.
-A number of examples are presented in the [notebooks folder](https://github.com/TUDelft-CITG/OpenCLSim-Notebooks/tree/master/notebooks).
-You can run them locally or as an [Azure notebook](https://notebooks.azure.com/joris-denuijl/projects/openclsim/).
+OpenTNSim allows the user to simulate (nautical) traffic flow over a [NetworkX](https://networkx.github.io/documentation/stable/) graph.
+A number of examples are presented in the [notebooks folder](https://github.com/TUDelft-CITG/OpenTNSim-Notebooks/tree/master/notebooks).
+You can run them locally or as an [Azure notebook](https://notebooks.azure.com/joris-denuijl/projects/OpenTNSim).

 Check the information on how to get started either way.